 So far this year the weather has been quite mild but the temperature is dropping.
-Wurkplace can help create and implement contingency plans for businesses dedicated to keeping the company premises free from accidents.
+Wurkplace can help create and implement contingency plans for winter for businesses dedicated to keeping the company premises free from accidents.

 As an employer it is your duty to stay compliant with Health and Safety legislation and keep your staff and site visitors free from harm.
 To do this, you must consider:

 - Remember to keep pathways clear, areas that people are likely to walk (i.e. car parks, in front of offices, etc.)

 - Buy ample amounts of salt and grit before stocks run low as last year many suppliers ran out and this resulted in a few unnecessary accidents occurring

 - Salt and grit work better when applied the night before so spread it in problem areas before you go home rather than when you get to work in the morning